dogoncouch/gentoo-laptop/README.md

 ## Introduction

 ### Trace Linux
 Trace Linux is a Linux distribution that only exists as documentation and example configuration files.
-It is based on [Gentoo Linux](https://gentoo.org), and made for development and network analysis on laptops.
+It is based on [Gentoo Linux](https://gentoo.org), and made for development and network analysis, primarily on laptops.

 This is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo).
 It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), supports a wide range of laptop hardware, and features sets to quickly install groups of software.